lasanthagithub/Tic-Tac-Toe-game/README.md

-## Play Tic Tac Toe
+# Play Tic Tac Toe!!!

-This game is wrriten in C#/VisualStudio 2017 combination.
+## Program development and executable
+This game is written in C#/Visual Studio 2017 combination and runs in Windows 10.
+To build the program open the solution file (TicTackToeForm.sln) in Visual Studio 2017 and Run the project in Debug mode.
+This process creates executable file (TicTackToeForm.exe).

-To run the game, please excute TicTackToeForm.exe executable.
+To run the game, please execute the TicTackToeForm.exe executable.

 ## Introduction to play the game